Personalize this lesson

 |---|---|---|---|

-| Roots | Server asks which filesystem roots the client has exposed | A local policy-indexer receives one reviewed workspace root | A listed root limits the workspace scope; it doesn't replace filesystem permissions or user approval.[6] |
+Roots deprecated | Server asks which filesystem roots the client has exposed | An existing local policy-indexer receives one reviewed workspace root | New integrations should pass reviewed directories or files through tool parameters, resource URIs, or server configuration.
+A legacy listed root never replaces filesystem permissions or user approval.[7][4] |

-| Sampling | Server asks the client to request a model completion | A data-cleaning server requests a draft label explanation | The client keeps model access, review, and policy control; the server doesn't receive an API key.[7] |
+Sampling deprecated | Server asks the client to request a model completion | An existing data-cleaning server requests a draft label explanation | New integrations should call the selected LLM provider directly.
+In a legacy session, the client still keeps model access, review, and policy control; the server never receives an API key.[8][4] |

 | Elicitation | Server asks the client to collect additional user input | A rollouts tool asks for the rollback reason through a structured form | Form mode must not request passwords, tokens, or payment credentials.
 Use URL mode for sensitive out-of-band interactions, and validate returned state.[9] |

 An "MCP server" isn't always a passive tool catalog.
 A server that can ask for roots, sampling, or user input crosses additional trust boundaries.
 Expose only capabilities the host workflow needs, show the user meaningful consent where required, and record which capability produced each downstream observation.
+Don't add Roots or Sampling to a new capability negotiation solely because an older client accepts them.

-Now run the real protocol through the official Python SDK.
-The SDK's FastMCP server generates tool metadata from type hints and docstrings.
-A ClientSession initializes the connection, discovers the tool, and calls it.[9]
+Now run the real protocol through version 2.0 of the official Python SDK.
+This mcp==2.0.0 example is intentionally pinned to the 2025-11-25 fixture.
+It demonstrates stdio, discovery, and tool calls, not a new Roots or Sampling integration.
+Its MCPServer generates tool metadata from type hints and docstrings.
+A ClientSession initializes the connection, discovers the tool, and calls it.[10][4]

 This copy-runnable cell writes a tiny server into a temporary directory, launches it as a subprocess, and talks to it over stdio.
 The client uses the same launch boundary a local host needs: a reviewed executable, reviewed arguments, and a protocol stream reserved for MCP messages.